Eyes-on-Me: Scalable RAG Poisoning through Transferable Attention-Steering Attractors: Experiments

 \subsection{End-to-End Attack Evaluation}

 \eric{Our end-to-end evaluation across 18 RAG configurations demonstrates the robust performance of our modular attack.
 For fairness, all compared methods are individually optimized for each trigger-setting pair.
-As shown in Table~\ref{tab:main_performance}, our full method, \textbf{\attackName + LLM-Gen}, achieves an average End-to-End Attack Success Rate (E2E-ASR) of 57.8\%, a nearly 4$\times$ improvement over optimization-based baselines like Phantom (14.6\%).} \lily{We attribute Phantom’s lower performance to its isolated objectives for the retriever and generator, which fail to capture RAG pipeline complexities, such as how retrieval ranking influences log probabilities in the downstream generation or whether competing relevant documents exist in the corpus.} \eric{The critical role of our Attention Attractor is underscored by a direct comparison with the LLM-Gen baseline: despite both using a high-quality payload generated by LLMs, adding our attractor more than doubles the ASR from 26.4\% to 57.8\%.
+As shown in Table~\ref{tab:main_performance}, our full method, \textbf{\attackName + LLM-Gen}, achieves an average End-to-End Attack Success Rate (E2E-ASR) of 57.8\%, a nearly 4$\times$ improvement over optimization-based baselines like Phantom (14.6\%).} We attribute the lower performance of prior methods (i.e., Phantom, GCG, AutoDAN) to two key factors in our realistic setting.
+First, unlike prior work, we constrain triggers to appear in only 0.5\%-1\% of the corpus, ensuring competing, relevant documents exist.
+Rare triggers in previous works (e.g., ``LeBron James'' in Phantom) faced little competition and were almost always retrieved at rank 1, giving baselines an implicit advantage.
+Second, baseline objectives optimize next-token probabilities independently for the retriever and generator, which fails to account for how retrieval ranking affects downstream generation when the malicious document appears at rank 3–5.
+In contrast, our attention-based loss actively manipulates attention mass, allowing the payload to attract attention regardless of retrieval rank, making the attack robust under competitive retrieval. \eric{The critical role of our Attention Attractor is underscored by a direct comparison with the LLM-Gen baseline: despite both using a high-quality payload generated by LLMs, adding our attractor more than doubles the ASR from 26.4\% to 57.8\%.
 This confirms our success stems from actively manipulating attention toward the designated Focus Regions, not just payload effectiveness.
 The point is further reinforced by our attractor-only variant (\textbf{\attackName}); when the Focus Region contains only a simple, generic template, the attack still achieves 31.2\% ASR, surpassing the sophisticated LLM-Gen baseline.
 Finally, the dramatic fluctuation in the attack's ASR, from 26.2\% to a near-perfect 87.5\%, reveals that RAG security is a complex, emergent property of component interplay, establishing this as a critical direction for future research.}